 The Marine Exchange manages the contract for the maritime industries Emergency Response Towing Vessel (ERTV) stationed year-round in Neah Bay.
 This towing vessel helps to protect shorelines and waterways in the case of an emergency response by assisting completely disabled ships or those with reduced maneuvering ability.

-The Exchange also manages and operates the West Seattle mooring buoys on behalf of BUOYS-R-US.
-This includes taking reservations, maintaining the buoys and billing for use of the buoy system, which is primarily used by the tug and barge industry.
+The Marine Exchange manages and operates the West Seattle mooring buoys on behalf of BUOYS-R-US.
+This management includes taking reservations, maintaining buoys, and billing for the use of the buoy system, primarily used by the tug and barge industry.

 A guide highlighting many people and organizations driving the region with features of just a few services impacting the greater Seattle area daily.